SUBMITTING ARTWORK

 Bleeds Versus No Bleeds

-Bleed: Files that have text, images, or colors that run off the trim edge of your final printed piece must be submitted with an extra 1/8″ (.125) border all around.
-For example: if you are submitting a business card file that requires a bleed it should be 3.75 x 2.25.
+Bleed: Files that have text, images, or colors that run off the trim edge of your final printed piece must be submitted with artwork that extends 1/8″ (.125) beyond the finished cut edge.
+For example: if you are submitting a business card file that requires a bleed, it should be 3.75 x 2.25.
 This extra extension of your graphics is called a bleed.
 A bleed is necessary because it is impossible for a cutting blade to hit the exact same location on every page when cutting printed sheets in a stack.
+Not including the bleed will result in vary widths of white showing around the edge.

-No Bleed: If you do not want a bleed on your document, it should be submitted with at least a 1/8″ (.125) white border all around.
+No Bleed: If you do not want a bleed on your document, it should be submitted with at least a 1/4″ (.25) white margin all around.

 Trim Edge & Safe Guide